furious-luke/lizards-are-awesome/README.md

 to perform analysis runs of Plink and fastStructre, passing the data files between the two programs automatically.

+In addition to the conversion operation, LAA automatically initiates the program Plink on the generated ped and map files, and the resulting bed, bim and fam files are then passed on to and analysed with fastStructure.
+The user can choose a maximum of K(number of populations) to be analysed by fastStructure.
+Output files include the meanQ value for each individual, defining the mean probability to belong to any one of the populations K1 to Kx.

 ## Design Decisions

 ### Why Docker?

-`Plink` is written for Linux based operating systems.
+Plink is written for Linux based operating systems.
 As such on a Linux system all operations could be performed directly, without the need for any kind of virtualisation layer.
 But, in order to support researchers using Windows based operating systems the decision was made to leverage Docker virtualisation.